gumaerc-testorg/3.22-spring-2008/content/pages/projects/radiation_3.md

 In addition, lateral stresses arise from voids created by ion bombardment.
 These are often due to gas pressure or to gas-free void nucleation, and are isotropically distributed throughout the plane parallel to the surface assuming constant normal irradiation.
 All these lateral stresses would have the effect of squeezing all the grains from four of its six sides, and these lateral stresses will cause the grains to expand into the free surface.

-Mathematically, if the bulk of a crystal experiences a hydrostatic stress S from a combination of thermal expansion, void creation, gas bubble formation, and other processes, than at the surface σ1 = σ2 = S, and σ3 = 0.
+Mathematically, if the bulk of a crystal experiences a hydrostatic stress S from a combination of thermal expansion, void creation, gas bubble formation, and other processes, than at the surface σ{{< sub "1" >}} = σ{{< sub "2" >}} = S, and σ{{< sub "3" >}} = 0.
 Therefore the lateral strain in the direction normal to the surface would be twice the Poisson's ratio times the hydrostatic stress in the crystal bulk.

 {{< anchor "Reference" >}}{{< /anchor >}}Reference
 --------------------------------------------------